carpet cleaning at home

 Non-Greasy StainsClean with gentle detergent and warm water.

-Steer clear of two tempting mistakes: using too much water, and scrubbing vigorously.
+Mistakes To Avoid: using too much water, and scrubbing vigorously.
 Excess water can seep and damage the carpet pad.
-Harsh scrubbing can fray carpet fibers.
-Stick to the blotting technique for optimal results.

 Frequently Asked Questions: